 Entry on the List is a recognition tool and does not in itself prevent places being altered or sold.

 Can an entry on the List be changed or removed?

 Any person may apply to the Board for a review of any historic place or historic area entry on the List, or to the Māori Heritage Council to review any wāhi tapu, wāhi tapu area or wāhi tupuna entry.
 A review may result in the re-confirmation or modification of an entry such as changing the extent of the listing, the removal of the entry from the List, or, a change in the type or category of the entry.
 Applications to review a List entry cannot be made within three years of the date the entry became effective, or within three years since any previous review of the entry.
-If you wish to apply for a review, please contact the Registrar or the review application form.
+If you wish to apply for a review, please contact the Manager Heritage Listing for the review application form.
 The application must clearly state the grounds for a review.
 Further information about the review process is available here.

 What can I see on the List Online?

 You can search the List Online for information about the nearly 6000 entries on the List.